 When push comes to shove in terms of dealing with common cannabis pests, organic marijuana growers turn to predatory insects straight off.
 No second thoughts about working with mother nature instead of against her!

-While predatory insect applications are generally not ideal for indoor cannabis growers with very limited space, this method has proven effective at wiping out existing pest populations for both greenhouse and outdoor growers when used correctly.
+While predatory insects are generally not ideal for indoor cannabis growers with very limited space, this method has proven effective at wiping out existing pest populations for both greenhouse and outdoor growers when used correctly.

 Caution should be exercised, however, when considering the purchase and use of beneficial insects in your cannabis grow space.
 First, proper selection is crucial as predator bugs are pest-specific.
 For instance, the Stethorus punctillum beetle species (which looks like a small black ladybug) works wonders in controlling spider mites.
 In the case of fungus gnats, however, the soil predator Gaeolaelaps is a better choice because they devour both the gnats and other mites as well.